 Due to the perfect location – but mostly due to the beautifully decorated rooms, the perfect amenities, and the impeccable service, the Casa del Rio Hotel* just has to be recommended.
 It is a bit upscale, but worth every cent.

 However, on this map, you can check out further convenient lodging options*:

 Malacca is foodie’s paradise – hence, it is simply impossible to recommend one restaurant.
 Just don’t fill up at one place – since this way you can try local delicacies at different locations.

 If I really had to recommend one place, then it would be a pretty unique breakfast and lunch place, namely the Dim Sun Garden Restaurant.

 It is pretty far from the center – about a half an hour walk, first across Little India, then around Bukit Cina.
 Hence, you get to see the less touristy parts of Malacca that way, too.
 However, if you aren’t into walking and don’t care about the less touristy parts, just take a cab; but don’t miss out on their Dim Sun breakfast!

 Phone: + 60 – 12 – 261 57 00

 Check out their opening times on their facebook-page.

-Malacca was only one stop of my exciting Malaysia road trip.
-Therefore, to to the main post to check out all the other destinations.
+Malacca was only the last stop of my exciting Malaysia road trip.
+Therefore, go to the main post to check out all the other destinations.